|

 their web site to see some photos and memories that they collected during

+their tour.
 They parked their trailer in the driveway of Monique and Jim Van Alphen

 and after a few days decided that this was where they wanted to settle down.